AzureCosmosDB/MongoMigrationDataAssessment/README.md

   - [query](https://www.mongodb.com/docs/manual/reference/log-messages/#mongodb-data-QUERY): Messages related to queries, because queries can have [aggregations](https://www.mongodb.com/docs/manual/aggregation/).
   - [write](https://www.mongodb.com/docs/manual/reference/log-messages/#mongodb-data-WRITE): Messages related to write operations, because write/update can also have [aggregations](https://www.mongodb.com/docs/manual/aggregation/).

 MongoDB provides a construct in log settings called [verbosity levels](https://www.mongodb.com/docs/manual/reference/log-messages/#verbosity-levels).
 By changing the log verbosity settings, a user can instruct MongoDB to increase or decrease the amount of log messages.
 This setting can be set either for all the components or for some specific components too.
-Verbosity levels varies from 0 to 5 with 0 being the least verbose and 5 being most verbose.
+[Verbosity levels](https://www.mongodb.com/docs/manual/reference/parameters/#mongodb-parameter-param.logComponentVerbosity) varies from 0 to 5 with 0 being the least verbose and 5 being most verbose.
 Changing the log verbosity for the above-mentioned components will serve the purpose of getting logs for features and queries used by your application.

 Before altering the log settings, you need to check the existing log settings.
 You can use the [db.getLogComponents()](https://www.mongodb.com/docs/manual/reference/method/db.getLogComponents/#mongodb-method-db.getLogComponents) mongosh (mongo shell) method to get the current log verbosity settings.

-In order to alter the verbosity settings, you need to run an [admin](https://www.mongodb.com/docs/manual/reference/command/nav-administration/) command from mongosh (mongo shell) with following parameters:
+In order to alter the verbosity settings, you need to run an [admin](https://www.mongodb.com/docs/manual/reference/command/nav-administration/) command from mongosh (mongo shell) with following with [setParameter](https://www.mongodb.com/docs/manual/reference/command/setParameter/#mongodb-dbcommand-dbcmd.setParameter) and [logComponentVerbosity](https://www.mongodb.com/docs/manual/reference/parameters/#mongodb-parameter-param.logComponentVerbosity) parameters:
 ```
 setParameter: 1
 logComponentVerbosity: {verbosity settings document}